cmchina/gitskills/README.md

 # gitskills
-this change from dev branch -HEAD
+this change from master branch -HEAD